 The U.S.Code is a consolidation of federal laws and codification by subject matter of the general and permanent laws of the United States.
 The OLRC website offers an abundance of information to aid your understanding of the structure of these statutes.
 In addition to its updating properties, consult the OLRC for an explanation of positive law codification and editorial reclassification, and the difference between these two types of federal statutes.

-PDF: HeinOnline has all the session laws of the 50 U.S. states, plus Canada, Australia, Puerto Rico, the Virgin Islands, and the D.C.
+PDF: HeinOnline has ALL the session laws of the 50 U.S. states, plus Canada, Australia, Puerto Rico, the Virgin Islands, and the D.C.
 Register.
-All U.S. states' session laws are current within 60 days of their printed publication.
-States' laws since statehood and territorial laws enacted before statehood are available.
+All U.S. state session laws are current within 60 days of their printed publication.
+State laws since statehood and territorial laws enacted before statehood are available.
+If you are looking for a state session law in PDF (called Acts or Laws or Chapters, depending on the state), start with Hein.

 Limited availability on LLMC Digital.